-- Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.

-If you consent to direct marketing, depending on the methods you have agreed to, we will contact you by post, email, telephone or mobile text and/or messaging service (SMS) about Moneybarn products or services we have available which we think are relevant to you.
-You have a legal right to prevent your information being used for direct marketing purposes.
-If you do not want your information to be used for these marketing purposes, you can opt out by calling our Customer Services Team on 0330 555 1230, or by emailing firstname.lastname@example.org or you can write to us at: Moneybarn, The New Barn, Bedford Road, Petersfield GU32 3LJ.

-Retaining your personal data

-We will generally keep your personal data for a minimum of the term of your loan agreement with us plus 6 years, after which time it will be destroyed if it is no longer required for the lawful purpose(s) for which it was obtained.
-If you consent to us using your data for Marketing, any information we use for this purpose will be kept with us until you notify us that you no longer wish to receive this information.

-Processing your data outside of the European Economic Area

-All the personal data we hold about you will be processed by our staff in the United Kingdom.
-However, please be aware that your information may be stored on a cloud-based system with servers located within the European Union.
+We believe you deserve the highest possible levels of service, security and protection when we collect and use your > > - Fraud prevention agencies can hold your personal data for different > periods of time, and if you are considered to pose a fraud or money > laundering risk, your data can be held for up to six years. > > If you consent to direct marketing, depending on the methods you have > agreed to, we and our group companies will contact you by post, email, > telephone or mobile text and/or messaging service (SMS) about Moneybarn > and group company products or services we have available which we think > are relevant to you.
+You have a legal right to prevent your information > being used for direct marketing purposes.
+If you do not want your > information to be used for these marketing purposes, you can opt out by > calling our Customer Services Team on 0330 555 1230, or by emailing > email@example.com or you can write to us at: Moneybarn, Athena House , > Bedford Road, Petersfield GU32 3LJ. > > Retaining your personal data > > We will generally keep your personal data for a minimum of the term of > your loan agreement with us plus 6 years, after which time it will be > destroyed if it is no longer required for the lawful purpose(s) for > which it was obtained.
+If you consent to us using your data for > Marketing, any information we use for this purpose will be kept with us > until you notify us that you no longer wish to receive this information. > > Processing your data outside of the European Economic Area > > All the personal data we hold about you will be processed by our staff > in the United Kingdom.
+However, please be aware that your information > may be stored on a cloud-based system with servers located within the > European Union.